Healthplan Spain

 To avoid distractions while driving, it is advisable to set your GPS and input directions when your vehicle is parked.
 Some GPS devices come equipped with hands-free functionalities, which are permitted for use while on the move, provided they do not divert your attention from the road.

 Mobile phone use while driving remains a significant road safety concern in Spain.
 The DGT has established strict rules and penalties to discourage this behaviour and reduce distractions for drivers.
-It is crucial for all drivers to adhere to these rules, even when stopped at a red light, to ensure the safety for themselves and others on the road.
+It is crucial for all drivers to adhere to these rules, even when stopped at a red light, to ensure safety for themselves and others on the road.

 Additionally, while hands-free devices are legally permissible, they should be used judiciously to minimise distractions and enhance road safety.